daehwankim112/daehwankim112.github.io/_posts/2020-05-05-julia-set-android-app.md

 ![Desktop View](/assets/images/julia/image1.png){: width="100%" }

-I made an android app that user can simulate julia set in 2020 May.
-So far, 2022 December, more than 500 downloads are recorded.
+I made an android app that user can simulate Julia set in 2020 May.
+So far, in 2022 December, more than 500 downloads have been recorded.
 I was interested in how far we could zoom in in mandelbrot set.
 I wanted to make a simulation of madelbrot set and push its limit on android device.
-Later, running a fractal on andriod device was more expensive than my expection that I changed direction and built julia set simulation instead.
+Later, running a fractal on an andriod device was more expensive than my expection that I changed direction and built Julia set simulation instead.

 ## What is Julia Set?